heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 Good summary.
 We would add that another difference from scoped effects is that some higher-order operations are not scoped operations, such as operations for effectful lambdas (see, e.g., the discussion in 2.6.4).

-Latent effects and handlers address this problem with scoped effects, but they also require glue code.

 > Based on the development of hefty trees and algebras, the paper also provides
 > an infrastructure for equational reasoning about computations with